sujana27/arbitrary-precision-integer/README.md

-Additinal exmaple input are supplied in the input.txt file, it can handle more or less invalid input like
+Additional example input are supplied in the input.txt file, it can handle more or less invalid input like
 - `*3242` => any special character inside input is a invalid case
-- `343E34` `A3432B` => any alpha-numberic input is a invalid case
+- `343E34` `A3432B` => any alpha-numeric input is a invalid case

 ## Warnings